josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 ---

-## 8. 🇮🇶 Iraq and 🇦🇫 Afghanistan: the operational learning machine accelerates
+## 8. 🇮🇶 Iraq and 🇦🇫 Afghanistan: The Operational Learning Machine Accelerates

 This is where Simon Akam's *The Changing of the Guard: The British Army Since 9/11* becomes particularly useful.

 The Army's experience in Iraq and Afghanistan generated extensive adaptation in:

 - training;
 - equipment;
 - doctrine;
 - infrastructure;
 - medical response;
 - counter-IED work;
 - operational feedback.

 The important point for the present cluster is not simply that mistakes occurred.

 It is that **the Army demonstrated substantial capacity to learn when operational consequences made the need for learning unavoidable.**

 ---

 ## 🥾 OPTAG

 Akam describes the reform of the Operational Training and Advisory Group.

 Problems included:

 - compressed preparation periods;
 - insufficient theatre-specific experience among some instructors;
 - limited institutional prestige;